yannick-leguennec/yannick-leguennec/list_certificates.md

 - Manage a design project with multiples methods of UX mapping
 - Make the UX approach your own in practice

+### Marketing & Communication
+- Increase your traffic thanks to natural referencing (SEO)

 ## Udemy
 - ChatGPT Complete Guide: LearnMidjourney, ChatGPT 4 & More
 - Next.js : Complete Course